-This shows just how important online reviews are with the younger crowd.
+This shows just how important online reviews are with the younger crowd because they are often not viewed as a form of advertising.
 With technology ever-prevalent, young people have mostly been using devices such as smartphones and tablets to get most of their information.
 This is why it is crucial to pay attention to your online reputation.

 This goes to show that even though the use of online reviews is gradually rising, the tried-and-true Yellow Pages Book still remains to be a constant among the older generations.
 So varying your marketing mix with your marketing efforts is also very important.

 While we expected higher density populations to prefer Reviews on Google+, Yahoo, Yelp, etc. more than less dense populations, we were surprised at the preference levels of lower density populations.
 Of the urban population, 41.10% preferred Reviews on Google+, Yahoo, Yelp, etc. Not too far behind was that 30.20% of the rural population, which showed a preference for Reviews on Google+, Yahoo, Yelp. etc.